The learning materials list for RxSwift

 Reactive programming is awesome and really makes complex I/O stuff simple.
 However, FRP is totally different approach how you look at the events and programming.
 Such a change in thinking requires good quality materials which can make the learning process simpler and quicker.
 Here’s the list of materials which I’ve read and I’ve found them useful.
 The list is sorted in an order I would like to read it 😉

-This is the second place I would like to learn from.
+After you’ve watched Marin’s talk I think a good idea is to read this series.
 The series says a lot about Observables, beginning with the basic operators, binding the model and the UI and ending with schedulers.
 I’ve found this series very useful because it is well split into smaller chapters.
 What’s more, the Author lives in the same city as I do 😄.
 I really encourage you to read it.

 I really like how Jafar talks about Rx.
 Learning Rx is the hardest thing here and knowing how Netflix successfully uses Rx is very motivating and inspiring.
 PS When Erik Meijer comes in, the talk starts to be very "technical". 😛

 #8 – RxSwift for dummies series

 The article series which covers what are the observables, how to use basic operators, schedulers, and subjects.
 There are some topics which haven’t been described in previous articles.

 It is not an article, but a list of articles recommended by the community members.
 For sure, it is worth to look at it.